-Designed in tandem with John Wedge, a former inmate who, with the help of the Re-Entry program of Hamilton County, transformed his life, the Justice Center Mural is a story portraying the triumph of the human spirit.
+The Justice Center Mural is a story portraying the triumph of the human spirit.
+The piece was designed in tandem with John Wedge, a returning citizen who, with the help of the Re-Entry program of Hamilton County, transformed his life.
 From left to right, the narrative begins by depicting the sense of isolation that occurs when people find themselves overwhelmed by unfortunate circumstances.
 As we learn to lift ourselves up and out of old ways of being, we begin to meet people willing and able to help us, people who become bridges between our old state of existence, and a new, refreshed view of life.
 With this new point of view, we realize that the city we live in was built by those helping hands; the true architecture of a city IS the community of service people working to save lives, one at a time.
 With this realization, this new dawn, one embarks on new roads with a sense of support, and a new-found desire to become a bridge for others, in turn.

 This mural was completed in partnership with Hamilton County.

 Shae Beagle, Karen Cress, Kara Crowe, Sydney Greene, Carla-Ann Henry, Conner Nielander, David Nwafor, James Plattner, Sam Scheper, Evan Verrilli

 The Carol Ann and Ralph V. Haile Jr./U.S. Bank Foundation

 Jacob G. Schmidlapp Trusts, Fifth Third Bank Trustee